enriquepablo/syntreenet/README.rst

 Let's start with a simple grammar with which we can build triples consisting on a subject, a predicate, and an object, with 2 predicates, |element| and
 |subset|, thus producing classifications of things.
 To make this example
-simpler, we will use the ASCII string "element-of" in place of the unicode point |element|, and "subset-of" in place of |subset|.
+simpler, we will use the ASCII string "element-of" in place of unicode |element|, and "subset-of" in place of |subset|.

 The grammar for this might be something like::